sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     - HTTP Request Timeout: 30 (or any up to 3900)

-    - Service Name: orders-service (from dropdown listbox).
+    - Service Name: orders-service (from dropdown list box).

     - Port: 80